Demonstrated Interest in College Admissions (With List of Colleges That Count It)

 How can students demonstrate interest?

-This is the big questions for students–“how do I demonstrate interest?”
+This is the big question for students–“how do I demonstrate interest?”
 Luckily there are multiple ways that students can demonstrate their interest in a particular college or university.
 Keep on reading to learn about five main types of ways!

 This is a separate conversation, but perhaps the ultimate way of “demonstrating interest” in a college is by applying Early Decision.
 There is absolutely a statistical advantage to applying early decision at so many schools.
 But Early Decision is only a good move if you are 100% sure that the school is right for you AND you would be happy with the financial aid awarded.